 DIRECTOR COMPENSATION TABLE

-The following table sets out the compensation awarded to directors of the Company during the fiscal year ended December 31, 2019.
-Relevant disclosure for Mr. Bruchs and Dr. De Wit have already been provided under the heading "Summary Compensation Table".
+The following table sets out the compensation awarded to directors of the Company during the fiscal year ended December 31, 2020.
+Relevant disclosure for Mr. Bruchs has already been provided under the heading "Summary Compensation Table".

 Director Compensation Table